Y'all come!: A weekend to celebrate the Rowan family | More

 The Department of Biological Science at Rowan University prepares undergraduate students for a variety of careers and graduate-level scholarship.

-Our graduates enjoy an extraordinarily high acceptance rate – between 97 and 100 percent -- into prestigious graduate and health profession programs including medicine, dentistry, veterinary science, pharmacy, chiropractic care and podiatry.
+Our graduates enjoy a high acceptance rate into prestigious graduate and health profession programs including medicine, dentistry, veterinary science, pharmacy, chiropractic care and podiatry.

 But why do our grads do so well?
 There are a host of reasons.